Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 2. Prototypes
 3. Types & Coercion

 I will try to cover the first pillar, scope & closure, in 3 separate blog articles.
-In these 3 blog articles, I will cover the following topics:
+Below is the list of  topics that will be covered:

 ::NumberedList
 ---